tox-dev/tox/doc/config.rst

     commands = ...  # override [tox] settings for the jenkins context
     # note: for jenkins distshare defaults to ``{toxworkdir}/distshare`` (DEPRECATED)

-.. confval:: skip_missing_interpreters=BOOL
+.. confval:: skip_missing_interpreters=config|true|false

     .. versionadded:: 1.7.2

-    Setting this to ``True`` is equivalent of passing the ``--skip-missing-interpreters`` command line option, and will force ``tox`` to return success even if some of the specified environments were missing.
+    When skip missing interpreters is ``true`` will force ``tox`` to return success even if some of the specified environments were missing.
 This is useful for some CI systems or running on a developer box, where you might only have a subset of all your supported interpreters installed but don't want to mark the build as failed because of it.
-As expected, the command line switch always overrides this setting if passed on the invokation.
+As expected, the command line switch always overrides this setting if passed on the invocation.
+Setting it to ``config`` means that the value is read from the config file (default is ``false``).
-    **Default:** ``False``
+    **Default:** ``config``

 .. confval:: envlist=CSV